mnassrib/installing-hadoop-cluster/README.md

-# Installing Hadoop on single node as well multi node cluster using Debian 9 Linux VMs
+# Installing Hadoop on single node as well multi-node cluster using Debian 9 Linux VMs

-> This repository reviews all required steps to install Hadoop on single node cluster as well as multi node cluster using virtual machines with Debian 9.
+> This repository reviews all required steps to install Hadoop on single node cluster as well as multi-node cluster using virtual machines with Debian 9.

 > **For the success of the tutorial, we assume that you already have a virtual machine equipped with Linux OS (Debian 9).
 This should work in principle even with other Linux distributions.
 You can get Virtualbox to build virtual machines.
 In order to concept a cluster, you must also have the ability to procure more than one virtual machine.**

-The next tutorial will explain [ how to install Spark on Hadoop Yarn Multi Node Cluster][nexttuto].
+The next tutorial will explain [ how to install Spark on Hadoop Yarn Multi-Node Cluster][nexttuto].

 [nexttuto]: https://github.com/mnassrib/installing-spark-on-hadoop-yarn-cluster